Retreat Talks AvailAble in Retreat Library

 How does this work?

-This can be observed in the model used in MIDL, which incorporates foreground attention and background awareness of the body.
-From the foundation of background awareness of our body, we can see that as samatha (relaxation, calm) increases, awareness of our body also improves.
+This can be observed in the model used in MIDL, which incorporates foreground attention and peripheral awareness of the body.
+From the foundation of peripheral awareness of our body, we can see that as samatha (relaxation, calm) increases, awareness of our body also improves.
 As samatha (relaxation, calm) weakens due to hindrances or immorality, awareness of our body and the pleasant spiritual vedana within it also weakens.

 I intuitively understand that awareness has different "layers"; it can be defined through the "types of objects" to which we apply awareness (Kaya, Vedana, Citta) or through the qualities of awareness itself (if this is the correct way of speaking).
 I experience awareness as being the light that illuminates the presence of experience.
 The experience does not define the light; light illuminates without judgment or bias.
 Awareness has qualities that affect the way experiences are illuminated, such as clarity and focus.